-Subject to the approval of the Dean of the Graduate School, a student will be allowed to transfer a maximum of 6 semester hours of graduate credit from another institution, none of which shall be in extension or correspondence work.
-The combined total of transfer credit and Northern Illinois University extension credit may not exceed 9 semester hours.
-To receive consideration for work done elsewhere, the student must submit a petition to the Dean and have on file in the Office of the Graduate School an official transcript of the work to be considered for transfer.
+To receive consideration for work done elsewhere, the student must submit a petition to the Dean and have on file in the Graduate School an official transcript of the work to be considered for transfer.
 No official transfer of credit will be made until the student has been admitted to candidacy.

-Students in the College of Business should refer to the College and departmental sections of this catalog regarding transfer credit acceptable toward a degree program in the College of Business.
+Students in the College of Business should refer to the section of the Graduate Catalog dealing specifically with that college, in order to determine the transfer credit acceptable toward a degree program in the College of Business.